 Set up gel-casting station with glass plates, 1 mm spacers and a 15-well comb.

-Working rapidly, add 40 µl of TEMED and 400 µl of 10% ammonium persulfate solution to gel solution and mix well.
-Using a 25 ml pipet, pour gel solution between plates, insert comb, and allow the gel to polymerize for at least 2 hours.
+Working rapidly, add 40 µL of TEMED and 400 µL of 10% ammonium persulfate solution to gel solution and mix well.
+Using a 25 mL pipet, pour gel solution between plates, insert comb, and allow the gel to polymerize for at least 2 h.

-NOTE: If the gel is poured more than 2 hours before use, once it has polymerized cover it with moist paper towel (leaving the comb in place) and wrap with plastic wrap to prevent it from drying out.
+NOTE: If the gel is poured more than 2 h before use, once it has polymerized cover it with moist paper towel (leaving the comb in place) and wrap with plastic wrap to prevent it from drying out.

 Denaturing gel RNA electrophoresis

-After polymerization, transfer gel to running tank and pre-run it at 20 mA in 1x TBE for 15-30 minutes.
+After polymerization, transfer gel to running tank and pre-run it at 20 mA in 1x TBE for 15-30 min.

-Meanwhile, thaw samples (if frozen), vortex, and spin them for 4 minutes at 2,000 x g, 4 °C.
+Meanwhile, thaw samples (if frozen), vortex, and spin them for 4 min at 2,000 x g, 4 °C.

 When ready, turn off the power supply, and carefully rinse each well with 1x TBE using a syringe.